microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 #### Aggregate Functions

-5. Enter the below expression to count all rows in the customer table:
+**Description:** Enter the below expression to count all rows in the customer table:

 ```
 EVALUATE